alangston/langston-geomorph-website/content/publication/the-role-of-lateral-erosion-in-the-evolution-of-nondendritic-drainage-networks-to-dendricity-and-the-persistence-of-dynamic-networks/index.md

   - Langston Abigail L
   - Parker G
 author_notes:
-  - University of Illinois, Urbana-Champagne
+  - Department of Civil and Environmental Engineering, University of Illinois, Urbana-Champagne
-  - Kansas State University
+  - Department of Geography and Geospatial Sciences, Kansas State University
-  - University of Illinois, Urbana-Champagne
+  - Department of Civil and Environmental Engineering, University of Illinois, Urbana-Champagne
 publication: "*Proceedings of the National Academy of Sciences*(118)"
 summary: ""
 url_dataset: ""